pengyun961012/DiscoGo/README.md

 Built in Android Studio.
 Includes all MVP code check features.
 Updates in UI/UX design, user interact logic and game.

 ### Backend
 Backend server developed in python.
+Should be deployed on digitalocean server.
+Works together with django database.

+### Noteprocessing
+Use C#.
+Extract note identity from a midi file.
+Use it for game obstracle placement.